huggingface/transformers/docs/source/en/tasks/mask_generation.md

      <img src="https://huggingface.co/datasets/huggingface/documentation-images/blob/main/transformers/tasks/sam.png" alt="SAM Architecture"/>
 </div>

-SAM is very powerful and serves as a foundation model for segmentation as it has large data coverage.
+SAM serves as a powerful foundation model for segmentation as it has large data coverage.
 It is trained on SA-1B, a dataset with 1 million images and 1.1 billion masks.

 In this guide, we will learn how to: